Your new design will be uploaded in:

 Creative Curriculum

-We follow a Creative Curriculum that covers the subjects of History, Geography, Art, Computing and Design & Technology and the National Curriculum requirements for each.
+We follow a Creative Curriculum that covers the subjects of History, Geography, Art and Design & Technology and the National Curriculum requirements for each.
 Each subject is planned carefully so that skills and knowledge are built upon in a chronological sequence and time is given to revisiting prior learning which helps the children contextualise what they are studying within each year group.
+Teaching through a topic based approach provides the children with a clear context for the application of the distinctive knowledge and skills of each subject discipline while enabling them to make links across subjects to support deeper enjoyment and understanding.

 Other subjects are taught as discrete subjects in their own right.
 We put a great emphasis on learning through experience and inquiry, providing opportunities for children to do, make, question and reason.
 School visits and outdoor learning opportunities enrich the children's learning in school in all year groups.